-The uncertainties associated with these numbers are incorporated into the final result through the use of a maximum likelihood fit.
+The uncertainties associated with the observed event rates are incorporated into the final result through the use of a maximum likelihood fit.
 In effect, the numbers of dilepton and lepton+jet events are treated as Poisson statistics.
-In order to combine the "all hadronic" events, the likelihood function included the the two-dimensional Gaussian probability distribution $G{had}$ .
+In order to combine the "all hadronic" events, the likelihood function included the two-dimensional Gaussian probability distribution $G{had}$ .
 The means $\mu{had1}$ and $\mu{had2}$ of this Gaussian distribution would be given by the total top quark cross section times its branching fraction and acceptances into the two all-hadronic channels.
-The new likelihood function was minimized with respect to the top quark cross section.
+The natural logarithm of this likelihood function is shown in Fig. 2, where we fix each of the other parameters in the calculation to their nominal value and just vary $\sigma{t\bar{t}}$ .